 A great way to replicate this feeling of safety is with a cave bed.
 These hooded beds can reduce anxiety and provide a cozy place for your pup to sleep.

-Many dogs enjoy the feeling of a cave bed, but they are particularly useful for dogs with anxiety or those who like to burrow.
+Many canine companions enjoy the feeling of a cave dog bed, but they are particularly useful for dogs with anxiety or those who like to burrow.
 Some dogs may also find them warmer than a regular bed, although you may want to check our page about heated pads if your pet gets cold.

 Unfortunately, there are a lot of low-quality cave beds on the market.
 While these are relatively cheap, they are usually weak and uncomfortable for your pet.